 Another grey area is data ownership, with many businesses unclear of who is responsible or lacking the authority to take control of the data strategy.
 Of those surveyed, 51% said that their data was owned by their IT department.
 However, those surveyed did realize that having a more centralized owner, would be a more effective solution in the era of big data and the need for real-time data: ‘91 percent of C-level executives say that they believe the responsibility for data quality should ultimately lie within the business with occasional help from IT.’

 Causes of Inaccurate Data

 Out of all the causes cited in the 2018 Experian report, human error was the top cause with 49% of US companies saying this was a contributing factor.

-Resolving human error is a challenging task when great volumes of data are being generated and edited daily from a variety of sources.
-To help minimise inaccurate and incomplete records, duplicate data and typos, it is important to have adequate governance to ensure that common rules are being followed.
-Also software that can check data at the point of capture and clean data after it has been collected.
+Resolving human error is a challenging task when great volumes of data are generated and edited daily from a variety of sources.
+To help minimize inaccurate and incomplete records, duplicate data, and typos, it is important to have adequate governance to ensure that common rules are being followed.
+Also, software that can check data at the point of capture and clean data after it has been collected.